stripedpajamas/opaque-js/README.md

 # OPAQUE

-this repo (will) house a JavaScript/TypeScript implementation of the OPAQUE password authentication key exchange (PAKE) protocol.
+this repo (will) house a JavaScript implementation of the OPAQUE password authentication key exchange (PAKE) protocol.

+**WARNING: this project is a work in progress and should not be used for anything.
+Even after it's done it should not be used for anything because it has not been reviewed/audited for mistakes.
+This implementation was created out of interest in the protocol.**

 references:
 - [The OPAQUE Asymmetric PAKE Protocol (IETF)](https://tools.ietf.org/html/draft-krawczyk-cfrg-opaque-01)